sh3lk/mx/website/docs.md

 may choose to simply run full per-version serving trees, like the [multiprocess](#multiprocess) deployer.

-### Service Weaver's microservice development model is quite unique.
+### MX's microservice development model is quite unique.
 Is it making a stand against traditional microservices development?

 No. We acknowledge that there are still valid reasons why developers may choose to run separate binaries for different microservices (e.g., different teams controlling their own binaries).
-We believe, however, that Service Weaver's *modular monolith* model is applicable to a lot of common use-cases and can be used in conjunction with the traditional microservices model.
+We believe, however, that MX's *modular monolith* model is applicable to a lot of common use-cases and can be used in conjunction with the traditional microservices model.

-For example, a team may decide to unify all of the services in their control into a single Service Weaver application.
+For example, a team may decide to unify all of the services in their control into a single MX application.
 Cross-team interactions will still be handled in the traditional model, with all of the versioning and development implications that come with that model.

 ### Isn't writing "monoliths" a step in the wrong direction for distributed application development?

-Service Weaver is trying to encourage a *modular monolith* model, where the application is written as a single modularized binary that runs as separate microservices.
+MX is trying to encourage a *modular monolith* model, where the application is written as a single modularized binary that runs as separate microservices.
 This is different from the monolith model, where the binary runs as a single (replicated) service.

-We believe that the Service Weaver's *modular monolith* model has the best of both worlds: the ease of development of monolithic applications, with the runtime benefits of microservices.
+We believe that the MX's *modular monolith* model has the best of both worlds: the ease of development of monolithic applications, with the runtime benefits of microservices.